Jean Segura Player Props: Marlins vs. Tigers

 Jean Segura At The Plate

-- Segura is batting .218 with five doubles, two triples, two home runs and 22 walks.
+- Segura is hitting .218 with five doubles, two triples, two home runs and 22 walks.

-- In 81 games played this season, he has gone deep in just two of them.
+- In 82 games played this year, he has hit a homer in just two of them.

-- In 19.8% of his games this year, Segura has had at least one RBI.
-He's picked up more than one in 4.9%.
+- Segura has driven home a run in 16 games this season (19.5%), including more than one RBI in 4.9% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.